phuocding/master-to-pythonista/README.md

 This repository contains all the applications, tools and anything else which is productive developed by Python.

 ### Here's What It Is:
-Does #pythonista-for-beginner get too recursive for you?
-Are you fed up of #coding just for a #streak?
-Do you want to change the #trend?
-Often in places close and far, we come across those little things which can really be coded to easen the process.
-#pythonista-for-beginner is a #challenge to get your neurons together to develop anything and everything productive using Python.
-It can be an android code snippet, Javascript function, a python Library usage and anything else you can think of.
-So run the horses, pull up the socks, grab a cup of coffee and start to code to develop something productive in #pythonista-for-beginner.
-I have created a Github repository https://github.com/phuocding/pythonista-for-beginner.
-Navigate and contribute to #OpenSource in the process.

 ## Purpose